Chemaclass/php-best-practices/technical-skills/git-mastering.md

 ## Command Tool

-It's true that you can use git with your IDE ([PhpStorm](./ide.md), for example) but you should know the fundamentals behind these "shor-cuts" buttons.
+It's true that you can use git with your IDE ([PhpStorm](./ide.md), for example) but you should know the fundamentals behind these "short-cuts" buttons.

 Double check that you know exactly how the git commands work behind the scene using terminal before you get use to these button-helpers.